apache/cordova-plugin-whitelist/README.md

          *NOT RECOMMENDED* -->
     <allow-intent href="*" />

+Without any `<allow-intent>` tags, no requests to external URLs are allowed.
+However, the default Cordova application includes a quite liberal set of `allow-intent` entries by default.
+It is advised to narrow this down based on each app's needs.

+On Android, this equates to sending an intent of type BROWSEABLE.

+This whitelist does not apply to plugins, only hyperlinks and calls to `window.open()`.

 ## Network Request Whitelist

 Controls which network requests (images, XHRs, etc) are allowed to be made (via cordova native hooks).

 Note: We suggest you use a Content Security Policy (see below), which is more secure.
 This whitelist is mostly historical for webviews which do not support CSP.